 My own self portraits begin when I was very young.
 I think I did the first one at age 14 or 15.
 I started doing them at a time when adolescent confusion about who I was was acute.
 I knew no one but my mother cared about me much.
 So they were not done to show off and say “look at me”, “look at me”.
 On the contrary, no one was looking.
 My early self portraits are intensely personal documents about my hard and alienated adolescence.
 Later ones are also very personal, though less concerned with my existential dilemmas.

-his a one of the first drawing was done at 14 or 15.
+This is one of the first drawing, done at 14 or 15.
 There is an earlier self-portrait and I did a drawing of an African American boy at this time too, now lost, as well as others.
-I started drawing partly as a way out of my loneliness, as we had just moved to Ohio and I desperately missed my friends near Pittsburg.
+The drawing of the boy was kept by the school.
+I started drawing partly as a way out of my loneliness, as we had just moved to Ohio and I desperately missed my friends near Pittsburgh.
 It was a solitary pursuit, trying to understand the world that my father’s constant corporate moving had thrown us into.
 My early drawings have verve and style in them already, even if they are sad and even desperate on occasion.
 There was life and exuberance in the freedom and emotional abandon of the lines.
 I was drawing for myself, and rarely showed these to anyone.
-The were born of a need for expression, as an awareness of the fact that I existed and was worth something, even if the world told me I was not.
+They were born of a need for expression, as an awareness of the fact that I existed and was worth something, even if the world told me I was not.

-Those who did not like it, well, the miss the point entirely.
+Those who did not like it, well, they miss the point entirely.

 My art at 16 drew increasingly into a very personal and left leaning social realism, though I do not think I called it that.
 It was a concern with those who suffer and are underdogs, since I knew I was such a one myself.
 This above drawing has a title, “Shamed People, Afraid, Seek to Hide and Protect”.
 It has always struck me as very curious.
 I do not know exactly why I felt so much “shame” in my teens, as I think I wrongly called it.
 I am the shamed person cowering behind the welter of lines, trying to protect myself.
 But “shame” is not the right word.
 I was not a bad kid.
 I made my share of youthful mistakes.
 But what I felt was not a shame such as one feels for doing wrong.
 It was more a feeling of having been abandoned without knowing why.
 It was a feeling of not being loved, of no one caring, and thus a kind of generalized feeling of exclusion, that there must be something wrong with me that my father in particular did not seem to love me.
 We had moved too many times, and my father did not seem to care how I felt.
 I felt lost and victimized, and could not express it except in drawings.
 His alcoholism was no doubt related to this.
 The need of being loved is a powerful thing in adolescence, which was magnified by the feeling of so much loss.
 The feeling of this need and its frustration, plunged me into loneliness and I mistakenly called this ‘shame’.
 My mother seemed to notice at least, and she worried that I had some strange “guilt complex” as she once called it, but it was not that either.
 I’d recognized the same feelings when i read Van Gogh’s amazing letter 155.
 Vincent really defines the difficulty of growing up exceptionally well.
 He was already in his 20’s but it described how I felt at 16.
 With him too he had an overbearing father who was too hard on him.
 He writes: